25 Years of Dedication: Christine Snow’s Inspiring Journey Supporting Kerala’s Most Vulnerable

 Posted by

-For a quarter of a century, Bath-based Christine Snow has been a quiet yet powerful force of change in the lives of underprivileged children in Kerala.
-As she steps back from her active role after 25 years of dedicated service, it is a moment not just of reflection, but of deep gratitude for a journey that has touched countless lives.
+For a quarter of a century, Bath-based Christine Snow has been a quiet yet powerful force of change in the lives of underprivileged children in Kerala through her charity, Kerala Crafts.
+As she marks 25 years of dedicated service, it is a moment not just of reflection, but of deep gratitude for a journey that has touched countless lives.

-Christine’s association with Kerala began in 2001, when she made her first visit to India.
-What started as a personal journey soon evolved into a lifelong commitment to supporting vulnerable children, particularly girls in orphanages, along with welfare centres and individuals in need across southern India.
+Christine’s journey began in 2001 with her first visit to India, when she made her first visit to India.
+What started as a personal connection soon grew into a sustained and deeply committed effort to support girls’ orphanages, welfare centres, and individuals in need across southern India.

 Fundraising in action: Sale of Kerala items at a village fête in Wiltshire, supporting Kerala Crafts’ charitable work